Benincasa-Dowker-Glaser causal set actions by quantum counting: Introduction

 \subsection{Related works}

 The first explicit quantization of the causal structure of spacetime was arguably the ``causal spaces'' defined axiomatically by \textcite{kronheimer1967structure}.
 Causal set theory was proposed by \textcite{bombelli1987space} based on a theorem of \textcite{hawking1976new} and its generalization by \textcite{malament1977class}.
-The discrete BD action that (under reasonable assumptions) has as its continuum limit the Einstein--Hilbert action was developed by \textcite{benincasa2010scalar} (for two- and four-dimensional spacetimes) and generalized to arbitrary dimensions by \textcite{dowker2013causal}.
-Numerical simulations and heuristic arguments suggest the validity of the BD action as the Einstein--Hilbert action in the continuum limit up to some boundary terms \cite{benincasa2013action,dowker2021boundary,dowker2013causal}.
-Closed-form expressions for the action in arbitrary dimensions were derived by \textcite{glaser2014closed}. \Textcite{glaser2013towards} derived analytic expressions for the expectation values of order-interval abundances (which are quantities used to define the BD action) in flat spacetime.
-Optimizations adapted to classical numerical techniques to compute the BD action have been explored \cite{cunningham2018high}.
+The discrete BDG action that (under reasonable assumptions) has as its continuum limit the Einstein--Hilbert action was developed by \textcite{benincasa2010scalar} (for two- and four-dimensional spacetimes) and generalized to arbitrary dimensions by \textcite{dowker2013causal}.
+Numerical simulations and heuristic arguments suggest the validity of the BDG action as the Einstein--Hilbert action in the continuum limit up to some boundary terms \cite{benincasa2013action,dowker2021boundary,dowker2013causal}.
+Closed-form expressions for the action in arbitrary dimensions were derived by \textcite{glaser2014closed}.
+Recent work of \textcite{yeats2025combinatorial} has shown that the coefficients can also be obtained combinatorially via chord diagrams. \textcite{glaser2013towards} derived analytic expressions for the expectation values of order-interval abundances (which are quantities used to define the BDG action) in flat spacetime.
+Optimizations adapted to classical numerical techniques to compute the BDG action have been explored \cite{cunningham2018high}.
 Other attempts have also been made to define the action of a causal set \cite{sverdlov2009gravity,roy2013discrete}.
 For further details on causal set theory, see the excellent review article by \textcite{surya2019causal}.